-Aberfoyle Hub R-7 School is using the Zones of Regulation Program.
+Aberfoyle Hub Primary School is using the Zones of Regulation Program.

 The Zones of Regulation is a specifically designed curriculum to teach students to self-regulate their emotional and sensory needs.
 Students are first taught to identify feelings and emotions in themselves and others.
 They are then taught effective regulation tools, including when and how to use these tools.
 Once students have mastered that they are taught positive problem solving solutions such as “size of the problem – matching the size of their reaction to the size of the problem,” the next step is teach students to understand how students’ behaviour influences other people’s thoughts and feelings.
 This is taught through using language such as expected and unexpected behaviour, and ensuring our behaviour matches the social situation.
 Finally students should have independent regulation.